 The CT3M Handbook

 It is advisable to always read Recovering with T3 first before reading The CT3M Handbook.
-Recovering with T3 contains the overall protocol and is essential reading prior to The CT3M Handbook.
+Recovering with T3 contains the overall protocol and is essential reading prior to The CT3M Handbook (of which the CT3M is a small part, that is used with low cortisol issues).

-This book describes how the author recovered from severe adrenal hormone issues by developing an innovative and simple approach called the Circadian T3 Method (CT3M), which supports the adrenal glands as nature intended.
+This book describes how the author recovered from severe low cortisol issues by developing an innovative and simple approach called the Circadian T3 Method (CT3M), which supports the body as nature intended.

 Thyroid patients often have symptoms associated with low cortisol.
 These can include: severe fatigue; low blood sugar; aches/pains; dizziness; poor response to thyroid hormones; anxiety; fluctuating body temperature; digestive upsets; allergies; nausea; low blood pressure - to name but a few.